denniszielke/ethereum_lab/HelloSmartApi.md

 In the folder restapi you will find a demo nodejs that you can use and configure:
 1. Copy the '.env_template' file and update its value in a new file named '.env'
 2. Update the config values with your smart contract adress and your rpc endpoint (use testrpc if you want)
+3. If you have changed the smart contract make sure to update the file HelloSmartContract.json with the correct abi.
-3. Install the npm dependencies by running opening a cmd (or terminal if you use vscode)
+4. Install the npm dependencies by running opening a cmd (or terminal if you use vscode)
 ~~~
 npm install
 ~~~
-4. Launch the api by running
+5. Launch the api by running
 ~~~
 npm start
 ~~~